willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 What is a "root node"?

-  Because every scene is a tree, it necessarily has a root node.
+  Because every scene is a tree, it must have a root node.
   Godot's architecture forces an Object-Oriented paradigm at every level of game design.
 All world content, even your environments, must be a direct extension of a single Node class.